 Realising the requirements of educational and professional institutions / organisations, mathematician with computing skills would be an attractive proposition to potential employers.
-The structure of the programme has been designed in a manner that the applicants have the option to completing this programme through course work only / course work and an individual study project / course work with dissertation.
+The structure of the programme has been designed in a manner that the applicants have the option to completing this programme through course work only / course work and an Thesis.